Alert:

 Individuals applying for registration or a review as a permitted individual, must still complete and file Form 33-109F4 Registration of Individuals and Review of Permitted Individuals or other applicable forms under National Instrument 33-109 Registration Information and pay the appropriate fee through NRD.
 The filings will be automatically routed to CIRO’s Registration department for processing where delegation has taken place in the applicable filing jurisdiction(s).

 For more details, please refer to our Frequently Asked Questions.
+The CSA FAQs are available at: Streamlining registration delegation to Canadian Investment Regulatory Organization.

 If you have additional questions related to the Delegation of Registration, please contact us at [email protected].